bloodyowl/cornea/README.md

 Passing `null` as a value resets the property to its defaults.

-**NOTE** : careful, styles are not scoped, selectors affect all the elements in the DOM.
+Styles are scoped to the view.

+---

 ### `binding`